praetorian555/math/README.md

 	cmake --build <path_to_build_dir> --config <config_name>

-If you installed the _clang-format_ and _cppcheck*_ tools you will have access to clang-format and cppcheck targets.
-They can be run either by building them in IDE or with following directive in command-line:

-	cmake --build <build_dir> --target clang-format
+To build specific target use:

-	cmake --build <build_dir> --target cppcheck
+	cmake --build <path_to_build_dir> --target <target_name>

 The clang-format target will apply formatting to all files under apps, include and src folders.
-The cppcheck target will apply static-code analysis on all cpp and c files nder apps and src folders.
+The cppcheck and clang-tidy targets will apply static-code analysis on all cpp and c files under src folders.

 If you are using MSVC compiler you can use address sanitizer tool by setting the MATH_SANITIZER flag when invoking the cmake command: